 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (Foreclosed: Rehousing the American Dream (Community Growth REIT), 2012; Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation), 2014), Hong Kong Biennale (Archigram on the Margins: A Reinterpretation in the Face of Climate Change, 2014), MAK (Community Growth Corporation, 2015) and the Southern California Institute of Architecture (Locavore Agritech, 2010).
 Keenan has completed regional planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; adaptive capacity research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility research for the Lennar Foundation; climate planning research for the Regional Plan Association; and, urban systems research in NYC for the Audi Urban Future Initiative.
 Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory.

 Keenan is the author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and is the co-editor of the books, Blue Dunes: Climate Change by Design (Columbia University Press, 2017) and North American Climate Adaptation: Experiences, Case Studies and Best Practices (Springer, 2017).
-Keenan has had works published by the Architectural Science Review, the Wharton Real Estate Review, the Cornell Real Estate Review, Natural Hazards Review, Projections: MIT Journal of Urban Planning, Building Research & Information, Journal of the American Planning Association, Journal of Water and Climate Change, Journal of Affordable Housing & Community Development Law, Journal of Environmental Policy & Planning, Enquiry: Journal of Architectural Research, Social Research: an International Quarterly, Journal of Legal History, Journal of Extreme Events, Pace Environmental Law Review, the American Bar Association, Cambridge University Press, MoMA.org, Reuters, John Wiley & Sons and has been cited as a housing and real estate authority by national and international media, including on-air on PBS, Reuters TV, Bloomberg TV and CNBC.
+Keenan has had works published by the Architectural Science Review, the Wharton Real Estate Review, the Cornell Real Estate Review, Natural Hazards Review, Environment Systems and Decisions, Projections: MIT Journal of Urban Planning, Building Research & Information, Journal of the American Planning Association, Journal of Water and Climate Change, Journal of Affordable Housing & Community Development Law, Journal of Environmental Policy & Planning, Enquiry: Journal of Architectural Research, Social Research: an International Quarterly, Journal of Legal History, Journal of Extreme Events, Pace Environmental Law Review, the American Bar Association, Cambridge University Press, MoMA.org, Reuters, John Wiley & Sons and has been cited as a housing and real estate authority by national and international media, including on-air on PBS, Reuters TV, Bloomberg TV and CNBC.
 Keenan’s research has been covered by global media, including The New York Times, Wall Street Journal, Scientific American and the Discovery Network.
 Keenan serves on the Advisory Board of the Mori Foundation’s Global City Power Index, on the Advisory Committee of the Design First initiative of The Municipal Art Society, as a juror for Architizer’s A+ Awards and was previously selected in 2012 as a ‘Thought Leader’ by the Journal of International Affairs.
 Keenan formerly served as a policy advisor for numerous policy-makers, including the Secretary Bill Richardson.
 Keenan formerly served as Managing Editor to one of Silicon Valley’s first online housing and mortgage data service providers (formerly, www.housing.com) and began his research career working for the late Professor Charles Haar of Harvard Law School.
 Keenan is a Fellow of the Forum + Institute for Urban Design and was previously a Pension Real Estate Association (PREA) Scholar.
 Keenan serves as Of Counsel to the law firm Hinshaw & Culbertson, LLP.
 Keenan holds degrees in the law (J.D., LL.M.) and science (M.Sc.) of real estate and the built environment, including a Ph.D. from the Delft University of Technology.

 Edited by Jesse M. Keenan